 “You mean with all of Mom’s family?
 Sure.”

-Dad leaned back and began to reminisce, “They’d pick a weekend in October, hoping that the leaves had turned.
-We would drive the couple hours to the park to picnic and hike no matter what the weather.
+Dad leans back and begins to reminisce, “They’d pick a weekend in October, hoping that the leaves had turned.
+We would drive the couple hours to the park to picnic and hike no matter the weather.
 Some years were beautiful.
 The bright sun causing the trees to glow with color.
-For whatever reason it always reminded me of a patchwork quilt.
+It always reminded me of a patchwork quilt.
 Other years it was cold and gloomy.
 But there was a special beauty in that as well.”
-Sitting forward Dad turned to me.
+Sitting forward Dad turns to me.
 “Each hike your Mom would gather a leaf, one that she found to be the prettiest or special in some way.”

 “I remember that.
 You used to get so perturbed because she would stop on the trail to look for leaves while everyone else hiked on.

 “Yeah, well, she was not happy with just any old leaf, it had to be just right.”
 Dad examined the box for a few moments.
 “She could pick up each one of these and tell you which hike it was from.
 Probably not the year but something related.

 “Like the year the park was so flooded we had to wade through the last part to finish the trail?”